proxmox/proxmox-backup/docs/administration-guide.rst

 ``vm``
     This type is used for :term:`virtual machine`\ s.
-Typically contains the virtual machine configuration and an image archive for each disk.
+Typically contains the virtual machine's configuration and an image archive for each disk.

 ``ct``
     This type is used for :term:`container`\ s.
-Contains the container configuration and a single file archive for the container content.
+Contains the container's configuration and a single file archive for the container content.

 ``host``
-    This type is used for physical host, or if you want to run backups manually from inside virtual machines or containers.
-Such backups may contain file and image archives (no restrictions here).
+    This type is used for backups created from within the backed up machine.
+    Typically this would be a physical host but could also be a virtual machine or container.
+Such backups may contain file and image archives, there are no restrictions in this regard.

 Backup ID